-In the training state visualization shown in Fig. 6, more information from the training is displayed; for example, the "val fail" graph shows in which epoch the evaluation of the validation data was rejected.
-This graph shows the cumulative number of failed evaluations.
-Training stops whenever the network fails six consecutive evaluations.
+In the training state visualization (Fig. 6), more information from the training is displayed; for example, the "val fail" graph shows in which epoch the evaluation of the validation data was

 Comparing different pruning techniques to assess how far the field has come in recent years is a challenging task.
 Nonetheless, two significant metrics are typically employed and presented here.
 The compression ratio is defined as the new size divided by the original size.
 The theoretical speedup is defined as the ratio of the initial number of multiply-adds to the new number.
 The performance function is the function on which the performance of the network is measured.
 In this problem, our performance function is MSE (mean square error).
 In Table 2, comparative data are shown for different scenarios.
 We study networks with different topologies (shallow and deep) and also compare our approach to the dropout method [24], which is a powerful technique to prevent overfitting under similar circumstances.